MakerBay/Coral_Reef_Mapping_Drone/1_Mechanical/README.md

 Here are some videos from the Hoi Ha Wan Final test.

 ## Good things
-* Significantly more compact structure
+* Significantly more compact structure compared to the ladder design
 * Boat is uniformly manufactured
 * Visibility is good
 * Batteries lasted great for thrusters and cameras
 * Two or three prototype away from minimum viable product

 ## Things to Improve
-* Weight of the boat
+* Weight of the boat is too heavy
 * Might want to look for different materials option
 * Scissors consider to be too flexible
 * Nuts and bolts are falling off, might want to search for connectors alternatives